Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 Morningstar DividendInvestor’s transparency is remarkable.
 For every holding, you see the star rating, economic moat, fair value estimate, uncertainty rating, current price, price-to-fair-value ratio, dividend rate, yield, exact share count, current value, portfolio percentage, and projected annual income.
 No guessing.

 The annual Five and Dime List is a standout feature — a proprietary screen of companies with 5 consecutive years of 10%+ dividend growth, a narrow or wide moat, and a yield of at least 1%.
-The 2025 list included names like Broadcom (14.2% dividend CAGR), Domino’s Pizza (18.5%), and MSCI (20.6%).
+Recent lists have included names like Broadcom, Domino’s Pizza, and MSCI.

 Editor David Harrell (at Morningstar since 1994) and portfolio manager George Metrou, CFA, provide named, credentialed analysis — not anonymous recommendations.